flightaware/tohil/Doc/reference/tohil_types.rst

 tclobjs as lists
 ================

-Tclobjs whose internal contents are valid Tcl lists, can be largely treated as Python lists.
+Tclobjs whose internal contents are valid Tcl lists can be largely treated as Python lists.

 Tclobjs-as-lists can be created from Python based on strings,